SBI personal loan eligibility calculator

 The SBI personal loan eligibility calculator works on the basis of the following two methods-

 In this method, the SBI applies a multiplier to the take-home salary of the borrower in order to calculate his personal loan eligibility.
-This multiplier is actually a function of the organisational profile and take-home salary of the borrower.
-If the borrower works for a reputed organisation and earns a hefty monthly salary, the multiplier will be high and it will impact his personal loan eligibility positively.
+This multiplier is actually a function of the organizational profile and take-home salary of the borrower.
+If the borrower works for a reputed organization and earns a hefty monthly salary, the multiplier will be high and it will impact his personal loan eligibility positively.
 It will also enable the borrower to be eligible for the best personal loan offers from SBI too.

 Fixed Obligation to Income Ratio (FOIR) method

 Here, the State Bank of India looks into the net income of the applicant and ascertains the maximum EMI he can afford every month.
 The bank also looks into other fixed expenses the applicant is currently dealing with (such as his existing EMIs and rents).
 Usually, it is acceptable for the SBI that about 50 % to 65 % of the monthly income is consumed by EMIs, credit card payments or other fixed expenses/obligations.
 If the percentage exceeds further, the SBI may either decide to reduce the loan amount to approve or may increase the personal loan tenure and reduce the EMI amount.
 The bank may exercise a bit of leniency if a borrower can show high affordable income by adding income from other sources.